Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 #### Q75.
 On a page with many images, what would be the effect of adding loading="lazy" to the <img> tag?

-- [ ] it will speed up loading of the image when used with a JavaScript library
+- [ ] It will speed up the loading of the image when used with a JavaScript library
-- [ ] in supporting browsers, images will be highly compressed, therefore loading more quickly
+- [ ] In supporting browsers, images will be highly compressed, therefore loading more quickly
 - [x] In supporting browsers, images will load only when they are in or near the visible viewport
 - [ ] In supporting browsers, images will not load unless the user explicitly requests image loading